African black sugar ant (Lepisiota incisa) is a small exotic pest ant.

 Keep exotic dangerous pests and diseases out of Australia.
 Never ignore our strict biosecurity rules.

-Import shipments may need to be treated and certified.
-Before you import, check our Biosecurity Import Conditions system (BICON).
+Imports may need to be treated and certified.
+Before you import, check the Biosecurity Import Conditions (BICON) system.

 Movement restrictions